gregorriegler/test-first-thinking-learning-hour/README.md

 # Test First Thinking

-When you're not used to Test Driven Development and you start working on a new problem, a common pitfall is to immediately jump into the solution space and think about algorithms and data structures.
+When you're not used to Test Driven Development and you start working on a new problem, a common pitfall is to immediately jump to the solution space and think about algorithms and data structures.
-You would then think: "How would my implementation code look like?
+You would then think: "How to implement this?
 I could do a loop!".
-The thinking might even lead to writing implementation code inside the test-case.
+This thinking might even lead to writing implementation code in the test-case.
-This is not a healthy way to start when doing TDD.
-Jumping to solutions quickly causes bias and leads to results that are needlessly complicated.
+Jumping to solutions quickly causes bias and needlessly complicated solutions.
-In TDD it is healthy to take a step back and ignore implementation details until they become more obvious and evident.
+It is healthy to take a step back and ignore implementation details until they become more obvious and evident.
 Taking a step back can be hard.
 This Learning Hour teaches test first thinking by providing guiding questions.